spring-projects/spring-net/readme.txt

-THE SPRING.NET FRAMEWORK, Release 1.1.2  (May 6, 2008)
+THE SPRING.NET FRAMEWORK, Release 1.2.0 M1  (August 14, 2008)
 --------------------------------------------------------------------
 http://www.springframework.net/

 1. INTRODUCTION

-The 1.1 release of Spring.NET contains
+The 1.2 release of Spring.NET contains

      * A full featured Inversion of Control container
      * An Aspect Oriented Programming framework